WagnerOrtiz/School-score-list/README.md

 # School-score-list
-Page to get student'a grades and evaluate whether they are approved.
+Page to get student's grades and evaluate whether they are approved.
 Using HTML, CSS, JS.